Secure Workwear Recycling

 05

-After collection, they will be sorted and transported to our UK-based recycling partner.
-Your textiles are shredded in compliance with BS EN 15713.
-You will then be provided with a Certificate of Destruction.
+After collection, your textiles will be sorted and transported to our UK-based recycling partner, where they will be shredded in compliance with BS EN 15713.

 Incineration